-Involved in fine art since childhood, I was eventually drawn to jewelry by the inherent and socially interconnected meanings of personal adornment.
-I choose the limitations of jewelry for its distinctive opportunity.
-Not professional opportunity, but a personal sociopolitical opportunity.
-Jewelry, even artists jewelry, through its mobility and psychological accessibility/presumed familiarity invites a broad audience to a conversation grounded in empathy.
+Initially a painter, I was eventually drawn to jewelry by the inherent and socially interconnecting meanings of personal adornment.
+Jewelry, through its presumed familiarity and encounter within everyday life invites a broad audience to a conversation grounded in empathy.

 So, does the wearer complete the jewelry or does the jewelry complete the wearer?
 I suggest it is reciprocal - changed by each other they venture out into the world, to start a conversation.